Biblical Theology

 Listen to this article

-Context: The book of Numbers is the fourth book of the Bible and continues the narrative of the Israelites’ journey from Egypt to the Promised Land.
-In this particular chapter, the Israelites have already experienced numerous trials and challenges in the wilderness.
+The book of Numbers, the fourth book of the Bible, continues the narrative of Israel’s journey from Egypt to the Promised Land.
+By this point in the wilderness narrative the people of Israel have already endured a series of trials, rebellions, and divine provisions that shaped their identity as a nation under God’s guidance.

 Share this: